Due diligence assessments according to the Transparency Act

 Share Control’s system for the Transparency Act

-We help companies manage the compliance requirements of the “Openness Act” in one system, so you can avoid the risk of non-compliance and have full confidence that you are complying with them.
-With ShareControl Transparency you can easily regain control over your suppliers.
+We help companies manage the compliance requirements of the “Transparency Act” in one system, so you can avoid the risk of non-compliance and have full confidence that your business complies with them.
+With ShareControl Transparency, you can easily regain control over the supply chain.